XPASS-Official/XPASS-Contract/README.md

 ### Distribution Policy
 - Allocation ratios (team, marketing, community, etc.) are transparently disclosed.
-- Vesting wallets are **purpose-labeled on KaiaScan** (e.g., “Team”, “Marketing”, “Community”), and wallet addresses are publicly published.
+- Vesting wallets are **purpose-labeled on BSCScan** (e.g., "Team", "Marketing", "Community"), and wallet addresses are publicly published.

 ### Governance
 - The token does not grant governance rights over project operations.